 npx @subframe/cli@latest init

-1. Configure the compilerOptions in the tsconfig.app.json file so Typescript understand your import aliases.
+file so Typescript understands your import aliases.

 {